 Teeth grinding will not usually harm your child’s teeth.
 In many cases there are no effects and you would not even know it was happening.
 But some children get headaches or earaches the following morning.

 Sometimes, teeth grinding can lead to problems.
-It can wear down tooth enamel, cause chipping of the teeth, increase the sensitivity of the teeth to heat and cold and cause pain to the face and the jaw.
+It can wear down tooth enamel, chip the teeth, increase the sensitivity of the teeth to heat and cold, and cause pain to the face and the jaw.

-If you suspect your child of teeth grinding, visit your child's dentist.
+If you suspect your child is grinding their teeth, visit your child's dentist.

 If the effects of teeth grinding are mild or absent, the best thing to do is to keep an eye on the situation and see if your child outgrows the habit.
 Most children stop when baby teeth are replaced by permanent teeth, which are much more sensitive to pain than baby teeth.